 COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

-The COVID-19 Preparedness Plan is administered by Northstar’s Director of Operations, who maintains the overall authority and responsibility for the plan.
-However, management and staff are equally responsible for supporting, implementing, complying with and providing recommendations to further improve all aspects of this COVID-19 Preparedness Plan.
-Northstar’s managers have full support in enforcing the provisions of this plan.
-Individuals not complying with safety protocols may be subject to removal from the market.
+The COVID-19 Preparedness Plan is administered by Northstar’s Project Manager, who maintains the overall authority and responsibility for the plan.
+However, Northstar staff, vendors, and contractors are equally responsible for supporting, implementing, complying with and providing recommendations to further improve all aspects of this plan.

 Integration of Contractors’ and Partners’ Plans